-UK television appearances include The John Bishop Show, Sunday Night at the Palladium, Live at the Apollo, 8 Out of 10 Cats, The Royal Variety Performance, Channel 4’s Comedy Gala, Edinburgh Comedy Fest Live!, Michael McIntyre’s Comedy Roadshow, BBC’s Monumental (team captain for 2 series) and several US TV appearances on the Conan O’Brien show.
-In the summer of 2014, Jimeoin hosted Australian TV SBS’s primetime comedy programme The Full Brazilian, teaming up with the network’s live coverage of 2014’s World Cup games.
+UK television and radio appearances include Live at the Apollo, The Royal Variety Performance, Sunday Night at the Palladium, The John Bishop Show, 8 Out of 10 Cats, Channel 4’s O2 Comedy Gala, Edinburgh Comedy Fest Live!, Michael McIntyre’s Comedy Roadshow, BBC’s Monumental (team captain for two series).
+He made several US TV appearances on the NBC network’s Conan O’Brien show and, in the summer of 2014, Jimeoin hosted Australian TV SBS’s primetime comedy programme The Full Brazilian, teaming up with the network’s live coverage of 2014’s World Cup games.
 The 25 live-to-air, hour-long shows were a heady mix of Jimeoin’s stand-up, sketches, chat, football talk via satellite link to Rio, musical acts and guest comedians.
+In 2016, he was a featured guest on John Lloyd’s Museum of Curiosity for BBC Radio 4, and, in 2018, he co-stars in Australian indie hit film That’s Not My Dog.

 Having left his native Northern Irish town of Portstewart in the 1990s and settling in Australia where he started his comedy career, Jimeoin is now such a household name there he’s even had racehorses named after him.
 His disarmingly relaxed, cheeky, often surreal humour has led to sell-out tours to record-breaking audiences across the length and breadth of Australia, UK and Ireland.
-He is a father of four, a keen fisherman, skateboarder and golfer, a veteran of Montreal’s Just For Laughs Festival and has both written and starred in two successful Australian feature films and has released a number of top-selling CDs and DVDs.
+He is a father of four, a keen fisherman, skateboarder and golfer, a veteran of Montreal’s Just For Laughs Festival and has both written and starred in two successful Australian feature films, The Craic and The Extra and has released a number of top-selling CDs and DVDs.

 [Click on any of the headings below to expand their text.]